cedricbonhomme/newspipe/README.rst

 Presentation
 ============

-`pyAggr3g470r <https://bitbucket.org/cedricbonhomme/pyaggr3g470r>`_ web-based
+`pyAggr3g470r <https://bitbucket.org/cedricbonhomme/pyaggr3g470r>`_ is a
-news aggregator.
+web-based news aggregator.
 It can be deployed on Heroku or on a traditional server.

 Features
 ========